ohsu-cedar-comp-hub/cfRNA-seq-pipeline-Ngo-manuscript-2019/README.md

         * Read GC
     * For more information on these, visit: http://dldcc-web.brc.bcm.edu/lilab/liguow/CGI/rseqc/_build/html/index.html#usage-information
     * Output directory: `rseqc/`
-2) QA/QC scripts to analyze the data as a whole
+2) R scripts performed on the DESeq dataset object generated from our counts table
     * The purpose of this analysis is to identify potential batch effects and outliers in the data
-    * The outputs to this are located in the `results` directory, and are distributed amongst 4 subdirectories, numbered `1 through 4`
+    * Across all samples: output located in the `results/diffexp/group/` directory
-        * `1`
+        * `counts_violinPlot.pdf`,`counts_faceted_violinPlot.pdf`
-            * A *boxplot* of the raw log2-transformed gene counts across all samples
-            * A *boxplot* of the loess-transformed gene counts across all samples
-            * A *scatter plot* comparing raw gene counts to loess-transformed gene counts
-            * A *density plot* of raw log2-transformed gene counts across all samples
-            * A *density plot* of loess-transformed gene counts across all samples
-            * A *scatter plot* of the standard deviation of raw log2-transformed gene counts across all samples
+            * Violin plots capturing the spread of raw gene counts across all samples
+        * `rlog_counts_violinPlot.pdf`,`rlog_counts_faceted_violinPlot.pdf`
-            * A *scatter plot* of the standard deviation of loess-transformed gene counts across all samples
+            * Violin plots capturing the spread of regularized log counts across all samples
+        * `MDS_plot.pdf`,`MDS_table.txt`
+            * MDS plot, demonstrating how similar each sample is to one another
-        * `2`
+        * `Heatmap_all_genes.pdf`
-            * A *heatmap* of all raw log2-transformed gene counts across samples
+            * Unbiased clustering across all measured features and samples
+        * `stdev_plot.pdf`
+            * Standard deviation of the transformed data across all samples against the mean, using the shifted logarithm transformation, the regularized log transformation and the variance stabilizing transformation
+        * `LRT_density_plot.pdf`
-            * A *heatmap* of all loess-transformed gene counts across samples
+            * Density plot of all normalized counts across samples of each type
-                * These are generated to look for any batch effects in the data, due to date of extraction, or other factors
-            * An *MDS Plot* for all samples, generated with the raw log2-transformed gene counts
-            * An *MDS Plot* for all samples, generated with the loess-transformed gene counts
-                * These are generated to look for outliers in the data
-        * `3`
-            * *p-value histograms* for each contrast specified in the `omic_config.yaml`
+    * Across comparisons: output located in the `results/diffexp/pairwise/` directory
-            * *q-value QC plot arrays* for each contrast specified in the `omic_config.yaml`
-        * `4`
+        * `{contrast}.qplot.pdf`,`{contrast}.qhist.pdf`,`{contrast}.qvalue_diffexp.tsv`
-            * A *Heatmap* which looks at genes with a high FC and low q-value (very significant)
-                * Takes genes with a FC>1.3, and ranks those by q-value.
-From this, a heatmap is generated for the top *50, 100 and 200* genes in this list
-            * An *MDS Plot* which looks at the same subsets of genes as the Heatmap described above
+            * Additional plots testing the significance of the difference in each comparison

 Differential Expression Analysis (DESeq2)
 ======================